Guides

 Understanding Analysis Guidance

-The AI still performs its core biomechanical and kinematic analysis based on the video data.
-Your Guidance refines the reporting of these findings, ensuring the emailed diagnostic report highlights the information most relevant to your immediate needs.
+The AI still performs its core analysis based on the video data.
+Your Guidance refines the reporting of these findings, ensuring the emailed analysis highlights the most relevant information.
 The fundamental structure of the report remains consistent, but the emphasis and potentially included comparative data points will be adjusted based on your input.

 Principles for Formulating Effective Guidance